Energetic Explosions from Collisions of Stars at Relativistic Speeds in Galactic Nuclei: Discussion

 For $\lambda/\lambda_0<1$, which we predict represents over half of all possible collisions, the peak luminosity is roughly equal to or even greater than that from most supernovae, but the light curve is expected to decay much faster.
 At the most extreme values of $\lambda$ among our samples, the light curve could have a peak luminosity roughly equal to that of a SLSNe \citep{galyam2019}, but it would decay over 6 order of magnitude in luminosity in under 2 days, making events like these highly unlikely to be detected.
 However, some of the most common events we predict, with $\lambda/\lambda_0\sim0.1-1$, could possibly decay slowly enough to be detected.
 It is possible that they would also be mistaken as low-luminosity supernovae \citep{zampieri2003, pastorello2004}.

 Finally, we note that these stellar collisions will likely create a stream of debris that would partly accrete onto the SMBH, creating an accretion flare.
-This accretion flare may resemble a tidal disruption event (TDE) \citep{loeb1997, gezari2021, dai2021, mockler2021}, even though the black hole is too massive for a TDE.
+This accretion flare may resemble a tidal disruption event (TDE, \cite{loeb1997, gezari2021, dai2021, mockler2021}), even though the black hole is too massive for a TDE.
 The stellar explosion we have described in this work will be a precursor flare to the black hole accretion flare.
 We expect that the center of mass of the debris from the stellar collision would follow a trajectory consistent with momentum conservation after the collision and will also spread in its rest frame following the explosion dynamics that we consider.
 Altogether it would resemble a stream of gas that gets thicker over time.
 The accretion rate on the SMBH could be super-Eddington as in the case of TDEs and make the black hole shine around or above the Eddington luminosity, $L_E=1.4\times10^{46}\,(M_{\bullet}/10^8\,\Msun)$ erg/s.
 This luminosity is far larger than we calculated for the collision itself and could be much easier to detect.
 The details of the accretion flare will be sensitive to the distance of the collision from the SMBH and the velocities and masses upon impact.
-We leave the numerical and analytical study of this problem to future work (Hu \& Loeb 2021, in prep).
+We leave the numerical and analytical study of this problem to future work (Hu \& Loeb 2024, in prep).
+In addition, the radiation emitted from these collisions could contribute to the inhabitability of nearby planets, similar to the effect from SMBHs and TDEs \citep{chen2018, forbes2018, pacetti2020}.